Benefiting the animals & our community

 - Pets – Puppies and kittens need to be at least 8 weeks of age and weigh 2 pounds for surgery.
-We do not take animals 8 years and older without recent blood work, and we do not accept any animal that has a heart murmur.
+We do not take animals 8 years and older without recent blood work.
 We do spay or neuter pets that are in heat.

 - Income – Cat spay/neuter surgeries are always free, and no qualification is necessary.
 One of the following documents will qualify you to receive a dog spay/ neuter surgery for $50.

 Please bring a printed copy of one of the following documents when you check your dog in:

 - Paycheck stub showing no more than $769 per paycheck

 - Income-tax return form showing income of no more than $40,000 per year